zorn96/ms_active_directory/README.md

 5. Finding users, computers, and groups based on a variety of properties (e.g. name, SID, user-specified properties)
 6. Querying information about users, computers, groups, and generic objects
 7. Looking up user, computer, and group memberships
+8. Looking up members of groups, regardless of type, and their attributes
-8. Adding and removing users, computers, and groups to and from other groups
+9. Adding and removing users, computers, and groups to and from other groups
-9. Account management functionality for both users and computers, such as password changes/resets, enabling, disabling, and unlocking accounts
+10. Account management functionality for both users and computers, such as password changes/resets, enabling, disabling, and unlocking accounts
-10. Looking up information about the permissions set on a user, computer, group, or generic object
+12. Looking up information about the permissions set on a user, computer, group, or generic object
-11. Adding permissions to the security descriptor for a user, computer, group, or generic object
+13. Adding permissions to the security descriptor for a user, computer, group, or generic object
-12. Support for updating attributes of users, computers, groups, and generic objects.
+14. Support for updating attributes of users, computers, groups, and generic objects.
 Support exists for atomically appending or overwriting values.